uvicwebdev/HackUVic-19s/README.md

 # HackUVic-19s

-The HackUVic Website - Spring 2018
+The HackUVic Website - Spring 2018; "What the World Needs Now"

 ## What Did We Use?